 NFL rumors: Jimmy Garoppolo had foot surgery after Raiders signing

-Report: Jimmy G had foot surgery after signing with Raiders originally appeared on NBC Sports Bayarea
+Report: Jimmy G had foot surgery after signing with Raiders originally appeared on NBC Sports Chicago

-While the 49ers deal with offseason quarterback injuries, one of their former signal-callers is recovering from surgery of his own.

 Jimmy Garoppolo reportedly underwent foot surgery in March, shortly after signing a three-year, $72.75 million deal with the Las Vegas Raiders.